-- Shipyard Power Relocation and High Voltage Redistribution: The Port has fully funded and is executing a \$3 million Shipyard power relocation and high voltage Power Relocation and High Voltage Redistribution project being undertaken by HP70 that will replace aged electrical infrastructure throughout the Shipyard; remove, replace, and properly dispose of all PCB oil-containing transformers and electrical equipment located at the Shipyard; and install new switch gear and power routing equipment that will allow for more efficient and effective power consumption and use.
-The work will extend through at least April 2018 and will result in periodic disruptions to electrical service. disruptions should not exceed duration of more than one week depending on the particular infrastructure equipment being upgraded.
+• Shipyard Power Relocation and High Voltage Redistribution: The Port has fully funded and is executing a \$4.3 million Shipyard Power Relocation and High Voltage Redistribution project being undertaken by HP70 that will replace aged electrical infrastructure throughout the Shipyard; remove, replace, and properly dispose of all PCB oil-containing transformers and electrical equipment located at the Shipyard; and install new switch gear and power routing equipment that will allow for more efficient and effective power consumption and use.
+The work will extend through November, 2018 and will result in periodic disruptions to electrical service throughout the shipyard.
+Electrical disruptions may last for days or weeks depending on the particular infrastructure equipment being upgraded.
 There may be additional intermittent shut downs lasting from 8 to 24 hours.
-It is anticipated that this may occur approximately six times during the project.
+It is anticipated that these may occur approximately six times during the project.
 The new Shipyard operator will need to coordinate access and operational issues with HP70 and its contractors to minimize disruption to the Shipyard operations.
-A detailed project schedule will be provided as it becomes available for coordination purposes.
-See (Scope of Work to be Completed in Conjunction with New Lease Appendix C) for a detailed scope for this work. - Building Demolition and Other Improvements to Facilities and Buildings: The Port intends to work with HP70 to demolish Buildings 38 and 119 to open up approximately 20,000 sq. ft. of paved land that is centrally located within the Shipyard for the operator's use.
-The Port expects this work to be completed prior to delivery under the new lease.
+See (Scope of Work to be Completed in Conjunction with New Lease, Appendix C) for a detailed scope and project schedule for this work.

+Building Demolition and Other Improvements to Facilities and Buildings: The Port intends to work with HP70 to demolish Buildings 38 and 119 to open up approximately 20,000 sq. ft. of paved land that is centrally located within the Shipyard for the operator's future use.
+The Port expects this work to be completed by May, 2018.